gene-git/Arch-mkpkg/README.md

    than the package file and if found, bump the pkgrel and rebuild package.
  - If the package is out of date, as there is newer version then reset pkgrel back to "1" and build.

-So, if a package builds and gets bugger package releae number, it was because of make depends.
-If package release is "1" - then you know its a new package.
+So, if a package builds and gets larger package releae number, it was because of some trigger package dependency.
+If package release is "1" - then you know its a fresh package version.

-I use another tool to run all my package builds so I prefer the output to be easily parseable and provide simple clear information.
+I use separate tool to run all my package builds so I prefer the output to be easily parseable and provide simple clear information.

 mkpkg thus prints a line of the form: